 How to Tailor Your Cover Letter

 In the age of technology, some people say cover letter writing has become a lost art.
 However, many employers still require cover letters, and they expect them to be tailored to the open position.

 Think of your cover letter as your “elevator pitch” – it’s your chance to entice the employer to take a deeper look at your resume.

 Sending a generic cover letter implies you’re not really interested in the job or, even worse, you didn’t want to spend the necessary time and effort on it.

-Here are some tips from Empire Resume experts on how to tailor your cover letter so you can land an interview:
+Here are some tips on how to tailor your cover letter so you can land an interview:

 Address it to the Hiring Manager